matthew-rister/mesh-simplification/README.md

 ```

 To see what test presets are available, run `ctest --list-presets`.
 Alternatively, tests can be run from the separate `tests` executable which is built with the project.

+## Run

+Once built, the program executable can be found in the `out/build/<preset>/src` directory.
+When running the program, the mesh can be simplified by pressing the `s` key.
+The mesh also can be translated and rotated about an arbitrary axis by left or right clicking and dragging the cursor across the screen.
+Lastly, the mesh can be uniformly scaled by scrolling.